mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 and before a response is sent back to the client.
 This allows filters to reject, handle, alter or log information about a request.

-Examples of filters are `dbfwfilter` that is a configurable firewall, `cache` that provides query caching according to rules, `regexfilter` that can rewrite requests according to regular expressions, and `qlafilter` that logs information about requests.
+Examples of filters `cache` that provides query caching according to rules, `regexfilter` that can rewrite requests according to regular expressions, and `qlafilter` that logs information about requests.

 Filters have sections of their own in the MaxScale configuration file that are referred to from _services_.